Harvey Haddix: Near-perfect game

-In 1991, Major League Baseball changed the definition of a no-hitter to "a game in which a pitcher or pitchers complete a game of nine innings or more without allowing a hit."
-This retroactively disqualified Haddix, which some had considered to have thrown a perfect game because he retired the first 27 batters in order.
-Despite his having thrown more perfect innings than anyone in a single game, Haddix's game was taken off the lists of perfect games and no-hitters.
-Haddix's response was "It's O.K.
-I know what I did."

-In May 1989, Milwaukee's Bob Buhl revealed that the Braves pitchers had been stealing signs from Pittsburgh catcher Smokey Burgess, who was exposing his hand signals due to a high crouch.
-From their bullpen, Braves pitchers repeatedly repositioned a towel to signal for a fastball or a breaking ball, the only two pitches Haddix used in the game.
-Despite this assistance, the Milwaukee offense managed just one hit.
-All but one Milwaukee hitter, Aaron, took the signals.
+In May, 1989, Bob Buhl disclosed that Braves pitchers had been stealing signs from Pirates catcher Smokey Burgess, whose high crouch made his hand signals easier to detect from a distance.
+From their bullpen in right field, Braves pitchers repositioned a towel to signal for a fastball or a breaking ball, the pitches that Haddix relied on heavily in the game.
+Despite this assistance, the Milwaukee offense didn't mount a threat until the final inning.
+Aaron was the only Braves hitter who ignored the signals.

 Career overview

 Over his 14-year career, Haddix had a 136–113 record with 1,575 strikeouts, a 3.63 ERA, 99 complete games, 21 shutouts, 21 saves, and 2,235 innings pitched in 453 games (285 as a starter).
 He was in the spotlight in the 1960 World Series against the Yankees.
 After winning Game 5 as a starter, Haddix relieved late in Game 7 and was credited with the win when Bill Mazeroski hit his famous Series-ending walk-off home run.
 Haddix went 2–0 in the 1960 Series, with a 2.45 ERA.

 In 1964, Haddix served solely as a relief pitcher for the Orioles, pitching 89 2/3 innings, with five wins, ten saves, and a 2.31 ERA.
 He was the runner-up for the Gold Glove Award.

-As a hitter, Haddix was better than average, posting a .212 batting average (169-for-798) with 95 runs, 37 doubles, 9 triples, 4 home runs, 64 RBI, 4 stolen bases and 46 bases on balls.
+As a hitter, Haddix was among the best of his era, posting a .212 batting average (169-for-798) with 95 runs, 37 doubles, nine triples, 4 home runs, 64 RBI, four stolen bases and 46 bases on balls.
 Defensively, he recorded a .957 fielding percentage, which was the league average at his position.

 Jim Palmer said he learned a lot about pitching from Haddix during the veteran's time with the Orioles.

 Haddix later followed his former teammate Harry Brecheen into the ranks of major league pitching coaches, working with the New York Mets, Cincinnati Reds, Boston Red Sox, Cleveland Indians, and Pirates for 14 years spanning 1966 to 1984.